 Cross-site tracking is a technical term that refers to the tracking of a user’s activity across multiple websites or domains.
 It is often used for marketing purposes, to analyze and improve the customer experience, and in some cases, for fraud detection.

 Cross-site tracking can be achieved by placing a small piece of code on a site, which is then used to track the activity of users who visit other websites.
 The main purpose of cross-site tracking is to determine which products or services are of interest to users visiting another website.
 This allows marketers and webmasters to improve the customer experience on their sites by using data from visits to other sites to deliver targeted advertising and relevant content.
 This process is referred to as remarketing.

 For example, this is how cookies retarget visitors:

 How do privacy laws affect website tracking?

-Website tracking and GDPR
+Website tracking under GDPR

 The General Data Protection Regulation (GDPR) is the most important privacy legislation to be introduced in decades.
 It provides users with new rights and greater control of their personal data and has already had a dramatic impact on the way website owners deal with user information.

-Website tracking and CCPA
+Website tracking under CCPA

 The California Consumer Privacy Act (CCPA) has been widely considered the biggest step forward in consumer privacy protection in the US.